danicat/pacgo/step04/README.md

 Please note the ampersand (`&`) operator.
 This means that instead of adding a Ghost object to the slice we are adding a pointer to it.

 Go is a garbage collected language, which means it can automatically de-allocate a piece of memory when it is no longer used.
-Because that we can use pointers in a much safer way than, for instance, in C++.
+Because of that we can use pointers in a much safer way than, for instance, in C++.
 We are also not allowed to do math on pointers.
-In effective, a pointer in Go works almost like a reference.
+In effect, a pointer in Go works almost like a reference.

 Now, since we are handling `G`s in the `loadMaze` function we also need to print them in `printScreen`.
 Just add the following block after printing the player: